clj-easy/graalvm-clojure/http-kit/README.md

 ```

 ## Notes on http-kit client
-Currently using GraalVM 20, http-kit fails to compile.
+Currently using GraalVM 20, the `http-kit` client fails to compile.

 ```
 Warning: Aborting stand-alone image build.
 Unsupported features in 2 methods